pydata/xarray/doc/user-guide/hierarchical-data.rst

     for node in vertebrates.subtree:
         print(node.path)

-A very useful pattern is to use :py:class:`~DataTree.subtree` conjunction with the :py:class:`~DataTree.path` property to manipulate the nodes however you wish, then rebuild a new tree using :py:meth:`DataTree.from_dict()`.
+A very useful pattern is to use :py:class:`~xarray.core.datatree.DataTree.subtree` conjunction with the :py:class:`~xarray.core.datatree.DataTree.path` property to manipulate the nodes however you wish, then rebuild a new tree using :py:meth:`xarray.core.datatree.DataTree.from_dict()`.

-For example, we could keep only the nodes containing data by looping over all nodes, checking if they contain any data using :py:class:`~DataTree.has_data`, then rebuilding a new tree using only the paths of those nodes:
+For example, we could keep only the nodes containing data by looping over all nodes, checking if they contain any data using :py:class:`~xarray.core.datatree.DataTree.has_data`, then rebuilding a new tree using only the paths of those nodes:

 .. ipython:: python